Session List

 Authoring Collaborative Research Projects in Quarto

 Learn how to develop reproducible and sharable workflows using Quarto and Git.
 We will take you through how to host collaborative research projects as a formatted (and cool looking) HTML on GitHub.
 With some easy-to-learn version control and markdown syntax, research outputs can be shared as a live link that is consitent with your latest analyses.
-One benefit of Quarto is flexibility, accepting multiple programming languages (R, Python, Julia...) and output formats (docx, pdf, html...).
+One benefit of Quarto is flexibility, accepting multiple programming languages (e.g. R, Python, Julia...) and output formats (e.g. docx, pdf, html...).

 Publications, Engagement & Impact